sgibson47/play-the-game/notes.md

   belongs to game
   has many cards

-Initialize a game with a Deck containing 98 cards numbered 2-99.
+Initialize a game with a Deck containing 98 cards numbered 2-99, an empty hand, 2 ASC (1) piles, and 2 DESC (100) piles.

 Move cards from the game's deck to hand to pile as the game is played.